Apply for a Wesleyan Summer Grant

 1st Application Window

-Application Open: TBA
+Application Open: February 9, 2026

-Award Notifications: TBA
+Award Notifications: April

-Accept or Decline Award: TBA
+Accept or Decline Award: April 30, 2026

 Students not selected for funding in this window will be considered in the second window.
 You cannot reapply.